-- (3) ★12 from three of the following four areas, with at least ★3 taken in Canadian Literature and Culture. - a.
+- (3) ★12 required from three of the following four areas, with at least ★3 taken in Canadian Literature and Culture. - a.
 Canadian Literature and Culture - b.
 Postcolonial Literature and Culture - c.
 American Literature and Culture - d.
-Aboriginal/Indigenous Literature and Culture - (4) All Honors English students must take a minimum of ★9 in English at the 400-level. - (5) ENGL 532, the Honors Tutorial, is a recommended rather than a required part of a student's program. - (6) WRITE Courses: WRITE courses are considered English courses and therefore are included in the minimum and maximum number of course weights permitted for credit in the program. - (7) Language Requirements: Students must successfully complete ★6 in a senior-level Language other than English (or equivalent).
+Aboriginal/Indigenous Literature and Culture - (4) All Honors English students must take a minimum of ★9 in English at the 400-level. - (5) ENGL 532, the Honors Tutorial, is a recommended rather than a required part of a student's program. - (6) WRITE Courses: WRITE and approved cross-listed courses are considered English courses and therefore are included in the minimum and maximum number of course weights permitted for credit in the program.
+See §43.3(5) for regulations concerning cross-listed courses. - (7) Language Requirements: Students must successfully complete ★6 in a senior-level Language other than English (or equivalent).